Understanding Hybrid Workers’ Behaviour – HR Challenges in 2022

 Dr Larry Cash, Lehman & Associates, Behavioural Scientist, 2020

 Research suggests that most leadership styles are personality-based at their core.
-This interpretation means, if you leave it to the “average” manager, they will rely upon their familiar or default interpersonal or personality type to manage.
-Which mean, when a problem requiring leadership arises, this “average” manager doesn’t have the means to double-clutch or adapt their leadership style to fit the circumstances.
+This interpretation means that if you leave it to the “average” manager, they will rely upon their familiar or default interpersonal or personality type to manage.
+Which means, when a problem requiring leadership arises, this “average” manager doesn’t have the means to double-clutch or adapt their leadership style to fit the circumstances.

 For example, consider the manager with a default “Directive Leadership” style.
 A Directive leader does not feel the need to consult employees.
-This management style will expect employees to follow orders and willingly receive “constructive criticism” without discussion or reciprocal feedback.
-This commanding leadership style tries to set up an environment that motivates by creating a structured set of rewards and punishments.
+This management style expects employees to follow orders and willingly accept “constructive criticism” without discussion or reciprocal feedback.
+This commanding leadership style seeks to create an environment that motivates through a structured system of rewards and punishments.
 Whether on-site or hybrid, this style is antithetical to managing a post-pandemic Gen-Y and Gen-Z world.

 “A Commanding Style is Antithetical to Leading a Post-Pandemic Workforce”